How Courses Count

 If a re-enrollee attended a NC Community College, are they granted an exception for University Studies?

-What will be waived in University Studies with an AA/AS/AFA degree from a NC Community College?
+What will be waived in University Studies under the CAA, which links UNCW to NC Community Colleges?

 Why isn't an AA/AS/AFA degree waiver for University Studies showing in the Degree Audit?